seestevecode/adventofpython/solutions/2018/day_01/README.md

     for frequency in accumulate(cycle(parse(self.input))):
 ```

-3. With eac iteration, if the frequency as already been seen, return it as the answer.
+3. With each iteration, if the frequency as already been seen, return it as the answer.

 ```python
         if frequency in seen: